 Whether Negligence Was Involved

-If you’ve been injured in a truck accident, proving the accident occurred as a result of negligence can be a key element in the process of recovering your losses.
+If you’ve been injured in a commercial truck accident, proving the accident occurred as a result of negligence can be a key element in the process of recovering your losses.

 In truck accidents, negligence can refer to any behavior or act that may be considered a breach of duty according to truck drivers’ duty of care—a legal duty to act reasonably and responsibly in order to avoid injuring others.